Masoumeh Ebtekar: Awards and honours

-Books
+Published works

-In 2010 Ebtekar contributed to Moral Ground a testimony of over eighty visionaries—theologians and religious leaders, scientists, elected officials, business leaders, naturalists, activists, and writers—to present a diverse and compelling call to honor our individual and collective moral responsibility to our planet.
+In 2010, Ebtekar contributed to Moral Ground a testimony of over eighty visionaries—theologians and religious leaders, scientists, elected officials, business leaders, naturalists, activists, and writers—to present a diverse and compelling call to honor our individual and collective moral responsibility to our planet.
 In her essay entitled "Peace and Sustainability Depend on the Spiritual and the Feminine" Ebtekar provides her views on the interrelated nature of peace and sustainable development.
 She also took part in a project to develop a book entitled Women, Power and Politics in 21st Century Iran.
 The book, published in 2012 by Ashgate, provides an objective perspective on the conditions of women in Iran.
 Chapter 10 titled "Women and the Environment" has been authored by Massoumeh Ebtekar.
 In 2011 Ebtekar also co-authored a chapter in the book Stem Cells and Cancer Stem Cells published by Springer.
 Chapter 3 "Characteristics of Cord Blood Cells" is a review performed by a team of researchers in Iran.